Ingest Data from Next-Generation Firewall - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Administrator Guide

-Make sure you have completed the following:
+Make sure you have completed the following on the NGFW or Panorama side:

 • Retrieve (CDL/LGS) license keys and push to devices.

-• Enable Log forwarding profiles on firewall rules.
+• Enable log forwarding profiles on firewall rules.

 Note